thoas/picfit/README.rst

 * **path** - Relative path of your processed file
 * **url** - Absolute url of your processed file (only if ``base_url`` is available on your destination storage)

-The first query will be slower but next ones will be faster as the name of the processed file will be stored on your key/value store.
+The first query will be slower but next ones will be faster because the name of the processed file will be stored on your key/value store.

 Expect the following result